Decay of solutions to the Maxwell equation on the Schwarzschild background: Introduction

-\end{theorem} \begin{remark} The approach presented here can be extended to the Maxwell field with a source.
-The extra terms that appear can be estimated with Cauchy-Schwarz inequalities based on the norms $|\cdot|_{1,\text{deg}}$ and $|\cdot|_{2}$. \end{remark} Estimates of the form \eqref{eq:MorIneq} are called Morawetz or integrated local energy decay estimates, since they show that local $L^2$ norms in space are integrable in time.
-Since the right-hand side of inequality \eqref{eq:MorIneq} depends only on initial data, it follows from the Morawetz estimate that the energy in stationary regions must tend sequentially to zero for large times, which expresses the fact that the field disperses.
-In the present situation the energy refers to the superenergies defined in terms of $\beta_a$ and $Z_{ab}$, and dispersion refers to the fact that these fields tend to zero asymptotically in any stationary region.
-This corresponds to the fact that the radiative part of the Maxwell field disperses while the non-radiating Coulomb solution, which is a bound state, remains.
-As will be discussed below this behaviour is made possible by the fact that the fields $\beta_a$ and $Z_{ab}$ vanish when evaluated on the Coulomb solution.
+\end{theorem} \begin{remark} The approach presented here can be extended to the inhomogenous Maxwell equations. \end{remark} Estimates of the form \eqref{eq:MorIneq} are called Morawetz or integrated local energy decay estimates, since they show that local $L^2$ norms in space are integrable in time.
+Since the right-hand side of inequality \eqref{eq:MorIneq} depends only on initial data, it follows from the Morawetz estimate that the energy in stationary regions must tend sequentially to zero for large times, which demonstrates that the field disperses.
+In the present discussion the energy refers to the superenergies defined in terms of $\beta_a$ and $Z_{ab}$, and dispersion refers to the fact that these fields tend to zero asymptotically in any stationary region.
+Although the parts of the Maxwell field controlled by $Z_{ab}$ disperse, the non-radiating Coulomb solution, which is a bound state, remains.
+Below, we discuss that the fields $\beta_a$ and $Z_{ab}$ vanish when evaluated on the Coulomb solution.

 Recall that the standard Maxwell energy-momentum tensor, given up to a constant factor by

 is traceless and conserved if $F_{ab}$ is a Maxwell field, see \cite[Chapter 5]{Penrose:1986fk}.
 We remark that the analogue of Theorem~\ref{thm:MainResult} cannot hold if we replace $\EMTensorH_{ab}$ by $T_{ab}$, due to the fact that the energy density defined in terms of $T_{ab}$ is non-zero when evaluated on the Coulomb solution.
 In fact, for a radial Morawetz vector field, it is not difficult to see that the bulk term $\nabla^a (T_{ab} A^b) = T_{ab}\nabla^a A^b$ must change sign at $r=3M$, see \cite[section 7]{ABB:jubilee}.